grongor/php-kafka-rest-client/README.md

 and manually commit each message, so that you don't ever "lose" a message if your application dies in the middle of the processing.

+You can also (optionally) set an idle callback using `setIdleCallback` method.
+This callback will be called whenever there are no messages to yield.
+The idle interval is then equal to the `timeout` parameter if provided, or to the `consumerRequestTimeoutMs` option if set, otherwise to the proxy configuration option `consumer.request.timeout.ms`.

 ```php
 $consumerFactory = new ConsumerFactory($restClient);
 $consumer = $consumerFactory->create('your-consumer-group', Subscription::topic('your-topic'));